jackjliew/ai-openscale/connect-db.md

 1. Select your existing database type (Compose for Postgres, Database for Postgres, or Db2), then a database from the **Database** drop-down menu, and then a **Schema**:

     {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model deployment output and retraining data.
 Lite Db2 plans are not currently supported.
+For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)
     {: note}

     ![Select database](images/gs-config-database3.png)